 Unlike generators, a UPS gives you instant power the moment your electricity goes off.
 This keeps operations running, at least until you can switch to a generator.

 Now that you have considered the benefits, you can think about whether a UPS is right for your small business.
 Although this is an additional business cost, in the long run, a UPS pays for itself by protecting your data and your devices from damage.

 Do you have questions about the best UPS for your business?
-Contact Cleartech Group today at (978) 466-1938 or online at www.cleartechgroup.com.
+Contact Cleartech Group today at (978) 466-1938 or reach out online.
 One of our knowledgeable techs would be happy to help!